richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 2 March 2002 — Kit Green tells Jacques Vallee there was a network of sensors he learned of while at CIA that monitored UAP but were camouflaged as environmental monitoring stations.
+**(PUBLIC DOMAIN)** - 2 March 2002 — Kit Green tells Jacques Vallée there was a network of sensors he learned of while at CIA that monitored UAP but were camouflaged as environmental monitoring stations.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 5 March 2002 — Kit Green writes to Jacques Vallee and tells him he spoke with an Air Force physician, Brig.
+**(PUBLIC DOMAIN)** - 5 March 2002 — Kit Green writes to Jacques Vallée and tells him he spoke with an Air Force physician, Brig.
 Gen. Donald Flickinger, MD.
 Flickinger told Green in 1994 that years earlier he saw “alien autopsy” materials when he was the first Air Force MD to make the rank of General Officer.
 Flickinger worked on manned spaceflight projects and after that, worked in the VIP health program in Green’s division of the CIA.
 Flickinger claims the autopsy materials were real, something Green also says: “I have never believed the notes were hoaxes.”
 Vallee writes this is credible evidence of a secret program with access to biological materials.
 Days later, Eric Davis says a Lt.
 Col. Dr. Robert Parvin Williams is alleged to have participated in an “alien dissection”; Puthoff also gives the names Dr. Robert Crowley and Col. John Grime.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)